jpvanoosten/discord-user-manager/README.md

 ### Create OAuth client ID

-In order to use OAuth 2.0 for allowing users to login to your application, you need to configure a **Web application** for the Google Cloud Project.
+In order to use OAuth 2.0 to allow users to login to your application, you need to configure a **Web application** for the Google Cloud Project.

 - From the hamburger menu on the top-left corner of the page, select **API & Services > Credentials**.

 ![Credentials](docs/images/gcp-9.png)

-- Click the **+ CREATE CREDNETIALS** button at the top of the screen.
+- Click the **+ CREATE CREDENTIALS** button at the top of the screen.

 ![Create Credentials](docs/images/gcp-10.png)